tacodder/KPMG_Challenge/README.md

 # KPMG_Challenge
-Answers related to 3 chanllenges
+Answers related to 3 challenges

 Challenge #1

 A 3 tier environment is a common setup.
 Use a tool of your choosing/familiarity create these resources.
 Please remember we will not be judging on the outcome but more on the approach, style and reproducibility.